haoran119/learning-notes/学习笔记之Finance/README.md

 * [What is a medium to low frequency trading strategy and why is it less hyped? - Quantitative Finance Stack Exchange](https://quant.stackexchange.com/questions/2218/what-is-a-medium-to-low-frequency-trading-strategy-and-why-is-it-less-hyped)

+## Bond

+* implied repo rate ?
+    * The term "implied repo rate" in finance is related to the bond and bond futures markets.
+It represents the theoretical repo rate that would make an investor indifferent between holding a bond and selling the bond future.
+    * Context:
+        * A repurchase agreement (repo) is essentially a short-term loan where the bond acts as the collateral.
+When an investor owns a bond, they have the option to enter into a repo transaction to lend the bond and earn some interest (the repo rate).
+    * Calculating Implied Repo Rate:
+        * The implied repo rate can be calculated from the prices of the bond and its corresponding future.
+Here’s a simplified formula to understand the concept:
+        * Implied Repo Rate = ((Future Price + Interest on Future − Bond Price − Accrued Interest) / (Bond Price + Accrued Interest)) × (360 / Days to Maturity)
+    * Meaning:
+        * If the Implied Repo Rate is Positive: It suggests that selling the bond future and owning the bond (financed via repo) could be profitable.
+        * If the Implied Repo Rate is Negative: It implies that buying the bond future and short selling the bond could be more profitable.
+    * Example:
+        * Let’s assume:
+        * Bond Price: $1000
+        * Future Price: $980
+        * Interest on Future: $10
+        * Accrued Interest: $5
+        * Days to Maturity: 90
+        * Implied Repo Rate = (($980+$10−$1000−$5) / ($1000+$5)) × (360 / 90)
+        * Implied Repo Rate = (−$15 / $1005) × 4 ≈ −0.0149 or −1.49%
+    * Significance:
+        * The implied repo rate is essential for market participants like traders and arbitrageurs to assess the relative value and the arbitrage opportunities between the bond and the bond futures market.
+It helps in identifying whether to prefer the bond or its corresponding futures contract for achieving better returns.

 ## [Option](https://en.wikipedia.org/wiki/Option_(finance))

 * [Strike price - Wikipedia](https://en.wikipedia.org/wiki/Strike_price)